Bazingers/Bazingers/README.md

-AMA anything related to the code on discord
+AMA anything related to the code on discord u can suggest things too :D!